kanboard/documentation/source/admin_guide/installation.rst

 -  Uploaded files: ``files/*``
 -  Image thumbnails: ``files/thumbnails/*``

-People who are using a remote database (Mysql/Postgresql) and a remote object storage (Aws S3 or similar) don’t necessarily need to have a persistent local data folder or to change the permissions for the folder.
+People who are using a remote database (Mysql/Postgresql) and object storage (AWS S3 or similar) don’t necessarily need to have a persistent local data folder or to change the permissions for the folder.